ENEE467-F2026/lab-7/README.md

     ```
     (lab-7) robot@docker-desktop:~$
     ```
-* Edit the lab-7 Python (ROS 2) code  within the `lab-7/src` folder from a VS Code editor on the host machine.
-The repo directory `lab-7/src`  is mounted to the Docker container located at `/home/robot/ros2_ws/src` so all changes will be reflected **inside** the container.
+* As you will not be editing any files for the simulator part, the repo directory is **NOT** mounted to the Docker container.

-## Test Your Setup
-* From within the container, build and source your workspace:
-    ```bash
-    cd ~/ros2_ws/
-    colcon build --symlink-install
-    source install/setup.bash
-    ```

-* Then run the following script:
-    ```bash
-    cd ~/ros2_ws/src
-    python3 test_docker.py
-    ```
-    This should print the following output to the terminal (if the message doesn’t appear, stop and contact your TA, otherwise proceed with the lab procedure):
-    ```txt
-    All packages for Lab 7 found.
-Docker setup is correct.
-    ```
 ## Attaching the Docker Container to VSCode
 To enable type hints and IntelliSense, after starting the container, run the following command from a new terminal on the lab machine (host) to attach the running container to VSCode:
 ```bash